augusto-queirantes/link_shortener/README.md

 ## Useful commands

-`docker exec -it app bash` -> To execute a bash inside the application docker container `rails s -b 0.0.0.0` -> To execute the server and expose it outside of the container `rubocop` -> To execute the linter
+`docker exec -it app bash` -> To execute a bash inside the application docker container `make server` -> To execute the server and expose it outside of the container `make lint` -> To execute the linter
-`rspec` -> To execute the tests
+`make test` -> To execute the tests